TennaThePhantom/Destruction-Of-Void/README.md

 How to run the game?

-1: Pycharm needs to be installed
+1: pygame needs to be installed

 2: Make sure you have every single image and file downloaded